hollasch/LSON/README.md

   + It's intended to be both concise and readable by humans as well as computers.
 It supports comments, and string quoting is optional where unambiguous.
-Values are optionally terminated by commas or semi-colons.
+Values are optionally terminated by whitespace, end delimiters, commas, or semi-colons.

   + It does not aim to mirror JavaScript, and thus is not a JavaScript subset.
-At the same time, LSON is a superset of JSON: any legal JSON file is legal LSON.
+At the same time, LSON is a superset of JSON: _any legal JSON file is legal LSON_.

-  + LSON supports five primitive types: words, strings, arrays, tables, and dictionaries.
+  + LSON supports six primitive types:
+    - string
+    - scalar
+    - array
+    - dictionary (a set of identified values)
+    - table
+    - graph

   + Domain-specific values are supported through a new "word" type.
 Words are string-valued types that hint at domain-specific significance.
 Thus, it drops the special treatment for "true",